ecaromolina/wp1_documentation/docs/dataflow.md

 Once the cohort data has been preprocessed, it is formatted so that all cohorts have a homogeneous structure and can be subsequently combined.
 The central element of this processing is the `Cohort` class, and the `var_data` and `level_data` objects mentioned earlier are essential for its correct operation.

 For each cohort, a `Cohort` object is instantiated, which uses the (already preprocessed) attributes of `DataPreprocessor`: `data` (as the `raw_data` parameter), `var_data`, and `level_data`.
 It is important to note that each row in the `var_data` DataFrame corresponds to one of the selected core variables.
-For each of these variables, this DataFrame contains metadata about how they should be transformed:
+For each of these variables, this DataFrame contains configuration data about how they should be transformed:

 + Initial variable name in the cohort.
 + Final variable name in the common database.